-If you miss a show, no worries Subscribe to Prospector’s Leftovers Podcast for Prime Cuts (daily best of Prospector) and other Leftovers so you never miss a thing.
+If you miss a show, no worries Subscribe to Prospector’s Prime Cuts Podcast for a daily best of Prospector and other Leftovers so you never miss a thing.

 Born in Scranton PA, surprisingly, I have never been asked to move by any government agency despite a misspent youth filled with flaunting authority and petty vandalism.

 Luckily, I never moved on to serious property crimes or other offenses.
 When I was thirteen, ROCK107 signed on the air and my friends and I became obsessed.
 We would constantly bother the DJ’s to play us songs by AC/DC or Iron Maiden.
 My how the tables have turned.

 Rock 107 ran a “Daring DJ Contest” in the summer of 1982; the idea was to write a letter and say why you should be given an hour of airtime on ROCK 107!
 My two best friends and I wrote a letter and WON!
 Yep, I was on ROCK 107 for one hour on a Sunday morning in the summer of 1982.
 However, the bosses will not count that towards my seniority so I am out an extra couple of weeks of vacation.

 I was hooked.
 I remarked on the way out the door that being a DJ “would be a fun way to make a living!”
 Couple that with my ridiculous need for attention and I was pretty sure that I wanted to be on the radio.